Capacity in Scots law: Prejudicial Transactions Remedy for Young Adults (16-18 years old)

 A person under the age of 21 may apply to the Sheriff court or Court of Session to have any previous prejudicial transactions set aside where the transaction was made by the applicant between the ages of 16 and 18.
 A prejudicial transaction is that:"(a)an adult, exercising reasonable prudence, would not have entered into in the circumstances of the applicant at the time of entering into the transaction, and (b) has caused or is likely to cause substantial prejudice to the applicant"An example of an application can be seen in X v British Broadcasting Corporation, where the applicant was successful in obtaining an interim interdict (in other jurisdiction this is termed an interim injunction) based on her "real prospect of success" in her action against the BBC that, among other things, that the agreement she had reached with the BBC to participate in a courtroom-documentary was a prejudicial transaction because she had been 17 at the time she had consented (transacted) while having dyslexia and struggling with substance abuse and did not consult a solicitor prior to entering into the agreement to participate.

 Adults Generally

 All adults over 16 years old have legal capacity under the Age of Legal Capacity (Scotland) Act 1991.
-However a human person's capacity to contract may be affected by the fol:
+However a human person's capacity to contract may be affected by the following: